-Take the pretty Bavarian city of Augsburg, send club sides from Wales and Russia to play a football match there and ponder why 25,000 people turned up to see it.
-One of the great joys of European club competition in its early years was the sheer random, haphazardness of it all.
+Pick the pretty Bavarian city of Augsburg, send club sides from Wales and Russia to play a football match there and ponder why 25,000 people turn out to see it.
+One of the great joys of European club competition in its early years was the random haphazardness of it all.

 The curious geographical and logistical mix aside, how could you explain why this apparent mismatch was even taking place?
-One team was laden with international players and a recent champion of one of Europe’s major Leagues, the other was a modest outfit fighting to avoid relegation to the third tier of their domestic League.
-Welcome to Cardiff City’s historic European Cup-Winners Cup campaign of 1967/68.
+One team was laden with international players and had been a recent champion of one of Europe’s major Leagues, the other was a modest outfit fighting to avoid relegation to the third tier of their domestic League.
+Welcome to the story of Cardiff City’s historic European Cup-Winners Cup campaign of 1967-68.

-Another former Player of the Year award winner in the Torpedo team was Valery Voronin, a talented deep-lying midfield playmaker who had been a mainstay of the national side for most of the decade.
+Another former Player of the Year award winner in the Torpedo ranks was Valery Voronin, a fine deep-lying midfield playmaker who had been a mainstay of the national side since the start of the decade.
 The keeper Anzor Kavazashvili, Viktor Shustikov in defence and strikers Vladimir Shcherbakov and Mikhail Gershkovich were all full internationals too.
 Cardiff did have a young John Toshack making waves up front, but this was a typically modest English Second Division team staffed with Welsh, Scottish and English journeymen.

 While a Scottish player at Cardiff would be considered home-based for domestic matches, in European competition he was deemed to be foreign and these rules on foreigner limits were a general hindrance to British teams.
-Cardiff were forced to play deliberately weakened teams in Europe to comply with UEFA rules, a tough ask when their full strength team was no great shakes anyway.
-To have even reached a play-off against the Russians was a victory in itself.
-Two of their five enforced changes came because of injuries and the loss in particular of their experienced Scottish central defender, Don Murray, with strained ligaments was a major blow.
+Cardiff were forced to play weakened sides in European fixtures to comply with UEFA rules, a tough ask when their full strength team was no great shakes anyway.
+Two of their five enforced changes came because of injuries and the loss in particular of their experienced Scottish central defender Don Murray with strained ligaments was a major blow.
 His replacement would be a 21-year-old making his first team debut: Richie Morgan would go on to become a Cardiff legend, but the prospect of him starting a game of this magnitude was a daunting one.

 Oddly, all three goals over the three matches were scored exactly two minutes before half-time with Cardiff duly taking a 43rd minute lead in the deciding game.
-Possession had been given up cheaply by the Russians and striker Norman Dean ran through to calmly score his very first goal of the season.
+Possession had been given up cheaply by the Russians and striker Norman Dean ran through to calmly score his first goal of the season.
 The Soviet League season was just getting underway, but Torpedo’s lack of competitive football was little excuse for their poor performance.
-Manager Valentin Ivanov gambled in bringing back Voronin into the team after he had served a lengthy suspension for drunkenness, but it was a move that failed miserably.
+Manager Valentin Ivanov gambled in bringing back Voronin into the team after he had served a lengthy suspension for drunkenness.
+It was a move that failed miserably.

 Equally disappointing was Streltsov who was coming off a poor second best in his duel with young Richie Morgan.
 The Russian forward looked unfit and his control and shooting were horribly erratic as he was unsettled by the physicality of his opponents.
-His frustration boiled over just after half-time when Morgan fouled him, not for the first time, and unseen by the referee, Streltsov retaliated by kicking the defender on the throat as the pair lay on the ground.
-It seemed his brave debut was set to be ended prematurely, yet he was so determined to see out the game that he waved away the hovering stretcher bearers – despite coughing up blood at the time.
+His frustration boiled over just after half-time when Morgan fouled him, not for the first time, and unseen by the referee, Streltsov retaliated by kicking the defender around the throat as the pair lay on the ground.
+It seemed his brave debut was set to be ended prematurely, yet he was so determined to see out the game that, despite coughing up blood, he waved away the hovering stretcher bearers.

 This was Cardiff’s greatest European hour.
 They went on to run Hamburg very close in the next round as they became the first of only two lower division clubs ever to reach the semi-finals of a European competition.
 In 1971 they would memorably defeat Real Madrid at Ninian Park too, yet these were ties that were still lost on aggregate despite their best efforts.
 Torpedo Moscow was a very significant opponent that Cardiff had actually eliminated.

 It would have been easy to get carried away with their achievement but Cardiff’s Scottish manager Jimmy Scoular was quick to establish the club’s priorities.
 While thrilled at the result, Scoular emphasised that the focus for everyone was winning the domestic battle against relegation.
-European football could be a mixed bag for clubs back then and was not especially lucrative – Cardiff were budgeting on making only around £5,000 profit from their entire run in the tournament.
-The club actually lost money on the Quarter-Final games against Torpedo because of the particularly expensive travel costs associated with them.
+European football could be a mixed bag for clubs back then and was not especially lucrative – Cardiff budgeted on making only around £5,000 profit from their entire run in the tournament and actually lost money on the Quarter-Final games against Torpedo because of the particularly onerous travel costs.

-The fatigue that came from playing European games themselves and the lengthy travelling that went with them was another factor that disadvantaged Cardiff and one their domestic opponents did not have to contend with.
-Thoughts turned quickly to the following weekend, European reserves like Wilson were dropped and a full- strength Cardiff travelled to Blackpool and lost 3-1.
+The fatigue that came from playing European games themselves and the lengthy travelling that went with them was another factor that disadvantaged Cardiff and was one their domestic opponents did not have to contend with.
+Thoughts turned quickly to the following weekend, European stand-in heroes like Wilson were dropped and a full- strength Cardiff travelled to Blackpool and lost 3-1.
 Relegation was ultimately avoided though.